-Starting on January 1, 2014, the Submeter Rebate Program rebate amount will increase to up to $150 per installed submeter.
+Starting on January 1, 2014, the Submeter Rebate Program rebate amount will be up to $150 per installed submeter.

-The Santa Clara Valley Water District is offering a rebate (up to $100 per installed submeter) to mobile home parks and condominium complexes for changing from a master water meter to individual water submeters.
-Click here for more information.
+The Santa Clara Valley Water District is offering a rebate (up to $150 per installed submeter) to mobile home parks and condominium complexes for changing from a master water meter to individual water submeters.

 Why install water submeters?